byu-transpolab/ceen565/docs/01-intro.md

 For instructions on accessing and running the model, see the [Appendix](#app-demomodel)

-1. With the TAZ layer and socioeconomic data in the demonstration model, make a set of choropleth maps showing: total households; household density; total jobs;
+1. With the TAZ layer and socioeconomic data in the demonstration model, make a set of choropleth and / or bar chart maps showing the following socioeconomic
+variables:
+    - total households
+    - household density (per acre)
+    - total jobs
+    - job density
-job density; density of manufacturing vs office vs retail employment.
+    - share of manufacturing vs office vs retail employment

     Compare your maps with aerial imagery from Google Maps or OpenStreetMap.
 Describe the spatial patterns of the socioeconomic data in the model region.
 Identify which zones constitute the central business district, and identify any outlying employment centers.

-1. With the highway network layer in the demonstration model, create maps
+1. With the highway network layer, create maps
 showing: link functional type; link free flow speed; and link hourly capacity.
 Compare your maps with aerial imagery from Google Maps or OpenStreetMap.
+Note that the hourly capacity is not on the input network, so you will need to use a either the loaded highway network that is output from the model, or an intermediate network after the initial highway capacity calculations.
 Identify the major freeways and principal arterials in the model region.

 1. Find the shortest free-flow speed path along the network between two zones.
-Find the shortest distance path between the same two zones.
+Then find the shortest *distance* path between the same two zones.
 Are the paths the same?
 Do the paths match what an online mapping service shows for a trip in the middle of the night?